panthios/rscore/mutable-constant/README.md

 This crate provides a smart pointer that allows mutation even when the pointer is immutable.

-This crate is very new, and is not at a stable version yet.
-It is not recommended for production use.
+This crate is very new.
+While it is unlikely to drastically change, it is not yet ready for production use.

 ## Why would you want this?